 Address: The Causeway, Ash Rd., Sandwich, CT13 9JB

-For more Mills & Watermills in East Kent - see Wind & Water Mills pages
+For more Mills & Watermills throughout East Kent - see our Wind & Water Mills pages

-Sandwich now has new sea defences including a refurbished Quay thanks to the Environment Agency.
+Sandwich now has updated flood defences including a refurbished Quay thanks to the Environment Agency.

 Provides a regular service on the River Stour and can be alternative transport to Richborough Roman Fort.